 A straight harmony will follow simple rules that can be used as a starting point.
 Every note in a song is part of at least 3 notes.
 The basic tune of the song, also referred to as the melody, is just a single note in each chord.
-For songs that feature a harmony, the singer will sing one of the other notes in the chord.
+For songs that feature harmony, the singer will sing one of the other notes in the chord.
 As a person learns how to sing in harmony, they’ll learn how to identify the notes in each chord that aren’t part of the melody.

-What it takes to Sing Harmony?
+What does it take to Sing Harmony like a Pro?

 Singing in harmony will require precision.
-This is why it’s a great idea to practice singing the melody in unison with other singers, before you attempt to sing the harmony.
+This is why it’s a great idea to practice singing the melody in unison with other singers before you attempt to sing the harmony.
 When two people are singing in unison they will sing in the exact same pitch.
 Once you have mastered singing the right notes.
 You should try and match the other singer in different ways, such as the same pronunciation or the same tone.

 Check out some of your favorite bands and turn the volume down slightly, really paying attention to the notes the vocalist sings that aren’t part of the song’s melody.
 It can take a little discipline to not get swept up in the song, but the more harmonies you listen to the better and faster you’ll be at identifying them in music you’re unfamiliar with.
 Practice singing along with the harmony and don’t be discouraged if you accidentally slip back into the melody part.